4 min read

 Like Stacy and my husband, I wish more people gave hugs like that.
 Not just little one-arm side swipes, but the kind of six-second hugs that Gretchen Rubin writes about in The Happiness Project.
 Gretchen, who has research for EVERYTHING, explains why a longer hug is more effective than a shorter one.
 “Interesting fact: to be most effective at optimizing the flow of the chemicals oxytocin and serotonin – which boost mood and promote bonding – hold a hug for at least six seconds.

-Hugging can be as appropriate–and effective–at work as at home.
+Hugging can be as appropriate--and effective--at work as at home.
 I will never forget an off-site I attended for thousands of managers at Google in 2007.
 David Fischer, now a top executive at Facebook, then the VP for AdWords Online Sales and Operations at Google, gave one of the most memorable presentations on how to be a good boss I’ve ever seen.
 David is an extremely competent and, in the very best sense of the term, straight-laced executive.
 During his presentation David showed the Free Hugs video.
 He reminded us all that “even managers need hugs.”
 And he walked around during the break carrying a big FREE HUGS poster, and giving free hugs.

 Don’t feel bad if you don’t like hugs